mutantjoo0/Otic_16SV4_MiSeq/MiSeq Script_16S V4 process.md

 mkdir mergedfastaq

-#join the forward and reverse reads for each sample, write a single file will all saples in it
+#join the forward and reverse reads for each sample, write a single file will all samples in it
 ./usearch10.0.240_i86linux64 -fastq_mergepairs *R1*.fastq -relabel @ -fastq_maxdiffs 10 -fastqout mergedfastq/merged.fq -fastq_merge_maxee 1.0 -fastq_minmergelen 200 -fastq_maxmergelen 300
 ```